MicrosoftDocs/microsoft-authentication-library-dotnet/msal-dotnet-articles/how-to/token-cache-serialization.md

 ## [Confidential Clients using MSAL](#tab/msal)

-.NET confidential clients are recommended to use [Microsoft.Identity.Web](../microsoft-identity-web/index.md), which is based on MSAL.NET, as higher level APIs are able to handle complex scenarios out of the box (guest users, conditional access evaluation, proof of posession tokens etc.).
-Apps needing to access Azure APIs are recommended to use [Azure SDK](https://azure.github.io/azure-sdk/), which also leverage MSAL internally.
+.NET confidential clients are recommended to use [Microsoft.Identity.Web](../microsoft-identity-web/index.md), which is based on MSAL.NET, as higher level APIs are able to handle complex scenarios out-of-the-box (e.g., guest users, Conditional Access Evaluation, Proof-of-Possession tokens).
+Applications that need to access Azure APIs should use [Azure SDK](https://azure.github.io/azure-sdk/), which leverages MSAL internally.

 Read on if you're using MSAL.NET directly.